zesty-io/parsley/pvl/README.md

 [X] Connect DND to component
 [X] setup DND decorator API https://react-dnd.github.io/react-dnd/docs/api/drop-target [X] Test dragging and dropping
+[X] Connect to remote endpoint in zesty, store in top level state [X] pass content down to content bank, display layoutobjects (pass in types as props) [ ] Setup layout object bank
+[ ] Connect collapse button to CSS functionality and prop passing [ ] Setup include code object bank component
-[ ] Connect to remove endpoint in zesty, store in top level state [ ] pass content down to content bank, display layoutobjects (pass in types as props) [ ] Expand layoutobject to have different behaviors per type and content [ ] Make a layoutobject (columns) droppable once in the canvas (and a new way to delete them) [ ] Start Matching design
+[ ] fetch remote file data for snippets, or fake it for now [ ] Work on layout object to adapt to different styles based on its incoming object [ ] Expand layoutobject to have different behaviors per type and content [ ] Make a layoutobject (columns) droppable once in the canvas (and a new way to delete them) [ ] Start Matching design